 Infographic on how to ask for referrals the right way

-How to ask for a referral: 7 best tips
+How to ask for referrals: tips that actually work

 1. Reach out to the right people